Best VPN For Mac

 What Is A Mac VPN?

-A Virtual Private Network (VPN) is a service that allows you to send some, or all, of your internet traffic through a different network, usually encrypting the data in transit.
-This private internet access hides your IP address, keeps your web traffic hidden from unwanted observers and allows you to appear as though you're located in a different city, state or country.
+A virtual private network (VPN) is a service that allows you to send some, or all, of your internet traffic through a different network.
+This private internet access encrypts your data in transit, hides your IP address, keeps your web traffic concealed from unwanted observers and allows you to appear as though you're located in a different city, state or country.

 How Does A Mac VPN Work?

-A VPN for Mac works the same as all other VPNs: it connects to an external server, then reroutes your internet traffic through it.
-Usually, this connection is encrypted, allowing you to use a VPN without having to worry about outsiders snooping on your activities on the network side.
+A VPN for Mac works the same as all other VPNs: it connects to an external network, then reroutes your internet connection through the company's servers before sending it to your eventual destination on the Web.
+This connection is almost always encrypted by the VPN, allowing you to use it without having to worry about outsiders snooping on your activities on the network side.

-VPNs can also help you browse anonymously, access geo-restricted content and protect yourself when using untrustworthy internet connections, among other things.
+VPNs can help you browse with greater privacy, access geo-restricted content and protect yourself when using untrustworthy or public Wi-Fi networks, among other things.

 How To Setup VPN On Mac